 - OR -

-Any facility with an aggregate storage capacity of 1,320 gallons of petroleum or greater must prepare and implement a Spill Prevention Control and Countermeasure (SPCC) Plan in accordance with federal law, 40 CFR 112.
+Any facility with an aggregate storage capacity of 1,320 gallons of petroleum or greater must prepare and implement a Spill Prevention Countermeasure and Contol (SPCC) Plan in accordance with federal law, 40 CFR 112.
+Tank facilities with one or more tanks in underground areas with a shell capacity of 55 gallons or more, regardless of the 1,320 gallon petroleum storage capacity, must prepare an SPCC Plan.
 For a full list of exemptions, requirements, and applicability, visit the Office of the State Fire Marshall website or refer to the “Legal” column.

 The APSA program divides its facilities into qualified and non-qualified facilities.
 The qualified facilities are able to be broken down into one of two tiers and are able to self-certify a plan based off of templates provided by US EPA.
 Non-qualified facilities are required to have an SPCC plan certified by a professional engineer and re-certified every five years.